k08045kk/userChrome.menus.css/README.md

 userChrome.menus.css
 ====================

-This is a file for userChrome.css that removes the context menu in Firefox.
+Remove the context menu in Firefox using userChrome.css.

 ## Description
+It aims to provide a context menu removal feature as an alternative to "Menu Wizard" extension in Firefox Quantum (57+).

-You can control the **display / non-display** of the menu by **adding / deleting** the leading `/*`.
-Please change it as you like.
+You can show/hide the menu by add/remov the "/*" at the beginning of the line.
+You can change it to your liking.